ECohen16/lessons-learned/start-with-website.md

 functionality for larger devices through frameworks like Twitter Bootstrap.

 When necessary, website code can be leveraged to create a mobile app through technologies such as PhoneGap or Titanium Appcelerator.
+While the former sacrifices on native app appearance and functionality to enable quick multi-platform prototyping, the latter more closely resembles a native app (albeit, at a higher price point).

+Caveats:
-Caveat: some businesses will require specific native app functionality; however, the list of native-only features is expected to decrease over time.
+* Some businesses will require specific native app functionality; however, the list of native-only features is expected to decrease over time
+* Applications that require intensive graphical computations (e.g., Uber) may require native app development
+* For large companies with abundant financial resources, proven business models, and limited time pressure, it is generally preferable to start with the development of a native app rather than a website

 Here's a website:  https://canvas.gsb.columbia.edu